arangodb/docs/3.8/aql/functions-arangosearch.md

 Only fully matching _n_-grams are counted.

 The _n_-grams for both attribute and target are produced by the specified Analyzer.
-It is recommended to use an Analyzer of type `ngram` with `preserveOriginal: false` and `min` equal to `max`.
 Increasing the _n_-gram length will increase accuracy, but reduce error tolerance.
 In most cases a size of 2 or 3 will be a good choice.

 {% hint 'info' %}
+Use an Analyzer of type `ngram` with `preserveOriginal: false` and `min` equal to `max`.
+Otherwise, the similarity score calculated internally will be lower than expected.

-The selected Analyzer must have the `"position"` and `"frequency"` features enabled.
-The `NGRAM_MATCH()` function will otherwise not find anything.
+The Analyzer must have the `"position"` and `"frequency"` features enabled or the `NGRAM_MATCH()` function will not find anything.
 {% endhint %}

 Also see the String Functions